cds-astro/cds-votable-rust/README.md

 ### WARNINGS

-* TOML does not supports `null` (we so far convert `null` values by an empty string).
+* TOML does not support `null` (we so far convert `null` values by an empty string).
-* The default provided implementation loads all data in memory, so it is not adapted for large files!
+* Conversions from/to TOML/JSON/YAML requires all data to be loaded in memory, it is not adapted for large files.

 ## Other way to convert from VOTable to JSON